 Lawrence C. Karlson has been a Director of the Company since its formation in September 2005.
 He had served as a Director of H&E LLC from its formation in June 2002 until its merger with and into the Company in February 2006.
 He previously served as Chairman and CEO of Berwind Financial Corporation from 2001 to 2004.
 Mr. Karlson also previously served as Chairman of Spectra-Physics AB and President and CEO of Pharos AB.
-He currently serves as a director of CDI Corporation (since 1989).
+He served as a director of CDI Corporation from 1989 to September 2017.
 Previously he was Chairman and a director of Mikron Infrared, Inc. and served as a director of the Campbell Soup Company from 2009 to November 2015.
+Mr. Karlson currently serves a board member of several private companies.
 Mr. Karlson is the author of Corporate Value Creation, published by John Wiley & Sons.